mlflow/mlflow/docs/source/llms/deployments/uc_integration.rst

 Unity Catalog Integration
 =========================

-This example illustrates the use of the `Unity Catalog (UC) <https://docs.databricks.com/en/data-governance/unity-catalog/index.html>`_ integration with the MLflow Deployments server.
+This example illustrates the use of the `Unity Catalog (UC) <https://docs.databricks.com/en/data-governance/unity-catalog/index.html>`_ integration with the MLflow AI Gateway.
 This integration enables you to leverage functions registered in Unity Catalog as tools for enhancing your chat application.

 Pre-requisites
 --------------